 Written in plain English, the Manual is an invaluable readily accessible resource, bringing together vital information crucial to anyone having to navigate the mental health system, become acquainted with their rights, and access support and guidance.

 Every person living with The term mental health condition is a broad term that refers to symptoms that may be caused by life events, genetic factors or birth defects.
-They can be temporary or lifelong and include mood, anxiety, personality, psychotic and compulsive disorders.
-It includes, but is not limited to those conditions and symptoms recognised as constituting mental illness under the Mental Health Act 2007 (NSW). should have the right to exercise all civil, political, economic, social and cultural rights as recognised in the UN Universal Declaration of Human Rights (Universal Declaration) which is the international document that states basic rights and fundamental freedoms to which all human beings are entitled.
+This condition can be temporary, episodic or lifelong.
+A mental health condition can include mood, anxiety, personality, psychotic and compulsive disorders.
+It includes, but is not limited to, those conditions and symptoms recognised as constituting mental illness under the Mental Health Act 2007 (NSW). should have the right to exercise all civil, political, economic, social and cultural rights as recognised in the UN Universal Declaration of Human Rights (Universal Declaration) which is the international document that states basic rights and fundamental freedoms to which all human beings are entitled.
 This was adopted by the General Assembly of the United Nations on 10 December 1948, and to which Australia is a signatory.

 The Universal Declaration begins by recognising that ‘the inherent dignity of all members of the human family is the foundation of freedom, justice and peace in the world’.
 It also declares that human rights are universal – to be enjoyed by all people, no matter who they are or where they live, as well as including civil and political rights, like the right to life, liberty, free speech and privacy.
 It also includes economic, social and cultural rights, like the right to social security, health and education.